Glossary

 Data decay is the gradual degradation of data accuracy over time as contact information becomes outdated due to job changes, company mergers, office relocations, and other real-world changes in the B2B landscape.

 Data decay is one of the biggest challenges in B2B sales and marketing.
 Research shows that approximately 22.5% of B2B contact data becomes inaccurate each year.
 This means that a CRM database of 10,000 contacts will have roughly 2,250 outdated records after just one year.
+After two years without maintenance, nearly half the database may contain stale or incorrect information.

 Related Terms